-The table below sets forth the number of Build-A-Bear Workshop Company-owned stores in the United States, Canada, the United Kingdom and Ireland for the periods presented:
+The table below sets forth the number of Build-A-Bear Workshop Company-owned stores in the United States, Canada, the United Kingdom, Ireland, and France for the periods presented:

-Thirteen Thirteen weeks ended
+Thirty-nine weeks ended

-March 31, 2007 April 1, 2006
+September 29, 2007 September 30, 2006

 Beginning of period 271 200

+UK acquisition - 40

-Opened 6 2
+Opened 38 26

-Closed -
+Closed - (2)

-End of period 277 202
+End of period 309 264

-During fiscal 2007, we anticipate opening 39 Build-A-Bear Workshop stores in the United States and Canada, and 7 to 10 new stores in the United Kingdom and Ireland.
-We believe there is a market potential for at least 350 Build-A-Bear Workshop stores in the United States and Canada and approximately 70 to 75 stores in the United Kingdom and Ireland.
-Additionally, we expect to expand our Company-owned store base in 2007 to France, which previously had one franchised store in operation.
-We expect to open three new stores in France during fiscal 2007.
+During fiscal 2007, we anticipate opening 39 Build-A-Bear Workshop stores in the United States and Canada, eight new stores in the United Kingdom and Ireland, and three new stores in France.
+We believe there is a market potential for at least 350 Build-A-Bear Workshop stores in the United States and Canada, approximately 70 to 75 stores in the United Kingdom and Ireland, and approximately 50 stores in France.

-In fiscal 2003, we began testing in certain markets our initial brand expansion initiative, our proprietary "Friends 2B Made" line of make-your-own dolls and related products.
-As of March 31, 2007, we operated one stand-alone Friends 2B Made store and eight Friends 2B Made stores adjacent to or within Build-A-Bear Workshop stores in the United States.
-Other than the one stand-alone store, these Friends 2B Made stores are not considered new stores but rather expansions of Build-A-Bear Workshop stores.
+We also have store locations for our proprietary "Friends 2B Made" line of make-your-own dolls and related products.
+As of September 29, 2007, we operated one stand-alone Friends 2B Made store and eight Friends 2B Made stores adjacent to or within Build-A-Bear Workshop stores in the United States.
+Other than the one stand-alone store, these Friends 2B Made stores are not considered new stores but rather expansions of existing Build-A-Bear Workshop stores.

-Non-store locations:
+Non-Store Locations:

-In fiscal 2004, we began offering merchandise in seasonal, event-based locations such as Major League Baseball® ballparks, as well as at temporary locations such as at the NBA All-Star Jam Session.
+In fiscal 2004, we began offering merchandise in seasonal, event-based locations such as Major League Baseball[®] ballparks, as well as at temporary locations such as at the NBA All-Star Jam Session.
 We expect to expand our future presence at select seasonal, event-based locations contingent on their availability.
-As of the end of March 31, 2007, we had a total of five ballpark locations and one store within a zoo.
-We also opened our first store within a science center during the thirteen weeks ended March 31, 2007.
+As of the end of September 29, 2007, we had a total of five ballpark locations, one store within a zoo and one store within a science center.